 Protect SAP Identities

 Embed identity protection into your business systems for tighter IT security.
-Reduce risk and involve your SAP users to detect and response to identity theft.
+Reduce risk and involve your SAP users to detect and respond to identity theft.

-Identity Protection (SB-IP) is a component of SecurityBridge.
+Identity Protection is a core component of SecurityBridge.
 Once installed, an SAP instance of your choice becomes the verifier for identities.
-SB-IP detects new identities, informs the identity owner and allows reporting of identity theft.
-When reporting malicious activity, the SB-IDS raises a security event.
+This detects new identities, informs the identity owner and allows reporting of identity theft.
+When reporting malicious activity, a security event is automatically triggered.

 Features at a glance:

 - Enable crowdsourcing.
 Your SAP user community monitors account activity.